1MahdiR/1MahdiR/README.md

 **Welcome to my github page 😃**

-I'm Amir-Mahdi Rasouli, a 21-year-old computer engineering student and an experienced python programmer and web developer for 3 years.
-I love Indie games 🎮 Linux and open-source commiunity 🐧 Network and cybersecurity 🛡️ metal and rock music 🤘
+I'm Amir-Mahdi Rasouli, a 21-year-old computer engineering student and an experienced Python programmer and web developer for 3 years.
+I love indie games 🎮 Linux and open-source commiunity 🐧 network and cybersecurity 🛡️ metal and rock music 🤘

 ### Contact 📨